Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 END OF EXHIBITION TAKE-DOWN?

-Exhibitors remove all their unsold exhibits on Monday at 5.00 pm – no earlier.
+Exhibitors remove all their unsold exhibits on Sunday at 5.00 pm – no earlier.
 Nothing can be left in the hall over night.

 HOW ARE PICTURES TO BE HUNG IN THIS EXHIBITION?